pydantic/pydantic/docs/index.rst

 This usage example comes last as it uses numerous concepts described above.

 .. literalinclude:: examples/settings.py

+(This script is complete, it should run "as is")

 Here ``redis_port`` could be modified via ``export MY_PREFIX_REDIS_PORT=6380`` or ``auth_key`` by ``export my_api_key=6380``.